AndreEnes/argentina-opt/README.md

 #### Model retraining

 To achieve faster and possibly more accurate retraining, [incremental learning](https://en.wikipedia.org/wiki/Incremental_learning) is used.
-This method has already been implemented in [XGBRegressor](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBRegressor.fit) and is achieved by saving the ML model once it has been trained for a first time and while fitting the new data, it is only needed to pass the argument `xgb_model=`
+This method has already been implemented in [XGBRegressor](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBRegressor.fit) and is achieved by saving the ML model once it has been trained for a first time and while fitting the new data, it is only needed to pass the argument `xgb_model=`, giving it the saved model (which in this toolkit is saved as a JSON file).

 #### Model parameter visualization

 #### Streamlit struggles